MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 You can delete retention labels that aren't included in any label policies or auto-labeling policies, and they aren't configured for event-based retention or mark items as regulatory records.
 The ability to delete retention labels that mark items as records is currently in preview.

-If you try to delete a retention label that has been applied to items but is no longer in a label policy or auto-apply label policy:
+If you try to delete a retention label that has been applied to items:

-- For a retention label that doesn't mark items as a record: The deletion succeeds and the label remains on the item.
-Because you can no longer edit the label, the only way to change the retention settings applied to that item is to change or remove the retention label.

-- For a retention label that marks items as a record: The deletion fails and you see a link to content explorer to identify the items.
+- For both retention labels that doesn't mark items as a record and the ones that mark items as a record: The deletion fails and you see a link to content explorer to identify the items.
+Note: It takes at most two days for the content explorer to show the contents that are labeled today.
+If you are labeling an item today and choose to delete the retention label within two days, the retention label will get deleted and you will not be shown a link to the content explorer.

-After you delete a retention label, you can't create a new retention label with the same name, even if the original label was never applied to items.

 You can't delete retention labels under any of the following scenarios: